Kuku107/AI_project/README.md

 - Nguyễn Văn Duy
 - Nguyễn Trung Đức

-My project is about A* algorithm and compare it to BFS algorithm in find the path in a maze
+My study compares the BFS and A* algorithms for determining the shortest path through a maze.